 Etihad Seat Options by Aircraft Type

-Etihad operates 3 aircraft on flights to/from the United States:
+Etihad operates 2 aircraft on flights to/from the U.S.:

-As we will get into later, there are huge variations between the seats across the different aircraft; that’s why it’s so important to understand which plane to fly!
+As we will get into later, there are huge variations between the seats on the 2 aircraft; that’s why it’s so important to understand which plane to fly!
 That way, you’ll have access to the best product you can get your hands on.

 Below is a summary of all the Etihad Airways routes to the U.S., along with the aircraft and cabin class.

-The last column describes the frequency, which is always subject to change — especially since Etihad is now cutting routes frequently to cut costs.
+The last column describes the frequency of each route, which is always subject to change — especially since Etihad is now cutting routes frequently to minimize costs.

-As you can see, there are only 4 flights that Etihad Airways operates, so there’s not a ton of flexibility to be had if you want to fly on Etihad.
+As you can see, there are only 3 flights that Etihad Airways operates from the U.S., so there’s not a ton of flexibility to be had if you want to fly on Etihad.